8 Spoiler-Free Thoughts On The Lean Startup By Eric Ries

 8. Being exposed to 'validated learning' has upped our game when it comes to our Business Insights Hub's click through rates and overall interactions (although don't worry Eric, we won't be resting on our laurels because of a couple of good results...).

 Is The Lean Startup worth the read?
-Well, if you're looking to get your business idea out to the public to test the waters quickly, make fast-crucial changes to adapt your idea and get as customer-ready as you can, then this is the book for you.
+Well, if you're looking to get your business idea out to the public to test the waters quickly, make fast and crucial changes to adapt your idea and get as customer-ready as you can, then this is the book for you.
 The best bit is that the tips in this must-read business book can be applied to your own business straight away.
-So yes, we'd definitely recommend it to add to your list of best business books for startups and entrepreneurs.
+So, yes, we'd definitely recommend it to add to your list of best business books for startups and entrepreneurs.